Pauletechetama/Cleaning-data-with-SQL/README.md

 # https://console.cloud.google.com/bigquery?sq=909859753623:f4f8dac8ef4b4ca39056604566f320e7
 According to the results, some instances of the 4wd string have four characters instead of the expected three (4wd has 3 characters).
 In that case, i used the TRIM function to remove all extra spaces in the drive_wheels column (using the update and set clause).
 Then,i ran the SELECT DISTINCT statement again to ensure that there are only three distinct values in the drive_wheels column.
 And now there is only three unique values in this column!
 Which means my data is clean, consistent, and ready for analysis!
+# Summary
+Before you can perform your analysis, you’ll need to make sure your data is clean.
+If you analyze dirty data, you could end up presenting the wrong analysis to investors.
+That may cause them to lose money on their investment.
+A dirty data can create errors or skew your results during analysis.
+I Carefully and successfully inspected all necessary columns and properly cleaned them for further analysis using SQL.